KingOfTheBeef/VulkanRender/README.md

 # Bugs
 Swapchain recreation issues when window length or width is set to zero.
-(By dragging to resize screen).
+(By dragging to resize screen). \
+Lack of synchronisation allows writing over staging buffer before its contents are copied to its destination, (current fix uses vkDeviceWaitIdle, but should use fine grained synchro.)